Meek Mill: 2017: St. Louis and New York arrests; probation violation and imprisonment

-2018: Allegations of federal corruption
+2018: Allegations of judicial and police improprieties

-Reports alleged that there was an FBI investigation into the conduct of Brinkley, the judge presiding over his case.
+Following Mill's imprisonment for probation violations, reports alleged that there was an FBI investigation into the conduct of Brinkley, the judge presiding over his case.
 This was later publicly acknowledged by Mill's defense team.
-Mill's attorney, Joe Tacopina, made several allegations of inappropriate statements and actions by Brinkley, including that "she requested he re-record a Boyz II Men song and shout her out, and how she wanted him to leave [the management of] Roc Nation to sign with a friend of hers", referring to Mill's former partner, Charlie Mack of 215 Aphillyated, and that "she showed up at his community service" when a typical judge would not, among several other irregularities.
+One of Mill's attorneys, Joe Tacopina, made several allegations of inappropriate statements and actions by Brinkley, including that "she requested he re-record a Boyz II Men song and shout her out, and how she wanted him to leave [the management of] Roc Nation to sign with a friend of hers", referring to Mill's former partner, Charlie Mack of 215 Aphillyated, and that "she showed up at his community service" when a typical judge would not, among several other irregularities.

-In February 2018, the officer of Mill's original 2007 case was brought under scrutiny for the potential mishandling of his arrest.
+In February 2018, while the appeal of his parole violator sentence was pending, the officer who testified in Mill's original 2007 case was brought under scrutiny for the potential mishandling of his arrest.
 This came upon a whistle-blower's testimony responsible for the revelation of hundreds of other corrupt officers.
-An appeal to reverse Mill's conviction was submitted.
+A post-conviction challenge to overturn Mill's conviction on this ground was submitted.
+The Philadelphia district attorney did not oppose the petition for his release, citing credibility issues with the arresting office.
+Brinkley declined and instead scheduled the case for a hearing.
+After she denied the uncontested motion, Mill appealed, and that appeal was consolidated with his pending appeal -- later successful -- from the probation violator sentence.

-With Mill's continuous arrests and probation from Brinkley, he is estimated by his booking agency and management to have lost millions of dollars in profit.
+With Mill's repeated arrests and extension of probation from Brinkley, he is estimated by his booking agency and management to have lost millions of dollars in profit.

-2019: Misdemeanor firearm charge and Free Meek
+2019–2023: Misdemeanor firearm plea, Free Meek, and eventual pardon

-In August 2019, Mill pleaded guilty to a misdemeanor firearm charge in Philadelphia.
-All other charges were dismissed, officially ending the case against Mill from 2007 and temporarily dismissing him as a convicted felon.
+In August 2019, on remand following the favorable appellate ruling that overturned his probation violations and all the underlying convictions, Mill pleaded guilty to a years-old misdemeanor firearm charge, the one infraction he had never denied.
+By agreement, all other charges were dismissed, officially ending the case against Mill from 2007 and terminating his status as a convicted felon.

 On August 9, 2019, a docuseries Free Meek premiered on Amazon Prime Video.
 The five-part series was produced by Roc Nation, with Mill and Jay-Z serving as executive producers.
+In January 2023, Pennsylvania governor Tom Wolf pardoned Mill for his sole remaining conviction.